bugltd/ComfyLab-Pack/wiki/node reference/xy plot/0 - core concepts.md

 As you can see in the screenshot, there is no concept of row / column or X / Y in the `Queue` node, as in many other plot / grid implementations:

-- instead, we talk about `dim1` and `dim2` (dimensions 1 & 2)
-  - this is intended, to improve performance: but we'll talk about that later
+Instead, we talk about `dim1` and `dim2` (dimensions 1 & 2): this is intended, to improve performance: but we'll talk about that later.

+> [!IMPORTANT]
-  - just remember this rule: **for a given `dim1` value, we process all values of `dim2` before switching to the next `dim1` value**
+> just remember this rule: **for a given `dim1` value, we process all values of `dim2` before switching to the next `dim1` value**
-  - whether `dim1` and `dim2` are rows or columns is configured later, in the `Render` node (`direction` toggle)
+> whether `dim1` and `dim2` are rows or columns is configured later, in the `Render` node (`direction` toggle)

-- `dim1` and `dim2` (optional) **take lists as inputs**
+`dim1` and `dim2` (optional) **take lists as inputs**:

 - in ComfyUI, a LIST is a LIST, but we cannot know if it's a list of strings, numbers, images, ...
 - so another important rule: **what you send is what you get**
   - said differently: if you send a list of numbers, you will get number values in output
   - or one could say: sh\*t in, sh\*t out...

-- for the reason above, the `Queue` node cannot determine what it will get in input, so the type of the outputs is set to `"*"` (Any)
+For the reason above, the `Queue` node cannot determine what it will get in input, so the type of the outputs is set to `"*"` (Any).\
-  - this makes the `dim1 value` and `dim2 value` outputs very flexible, as you can basically connect them anywhere
+This makes the `dim1 value` and `dim2 value` outputs very versatile, as you can basically connect them anywhere.

-  - but it comes at a price: **you must ensure that the data in input correspond to the expected data in output**
+But it commes ar a price:

+> [!IMPORTANT] > **You must ensure that the data in input correspond to the expected data in output**
-    - for example: if you connect `dim1 value` to the `cfg` input of `KSampler`, you must ensure that the input list is a list of floats.
+> For example: if you connect `dim1 value` to the `cfg` input of `KSampler`, you must ensure that the input list is a list of floats.
 If you send strings, you will obviously get an error when running the workflow

-- one of the main features of the `Queue` node is **auto-queuing**
+One of the main features of the `Queue` node is **auto-queuing**

 - no need to reset a counter, or manually increase the batch size
 - **the `Queue` node will take care of that for you**
 - in fact, you should definitely **not set the batch size to anything else than `1`**

 ## XY Plot: Render